dannymircea/UMCTP/README.md

-This is the README for my proj
+UMCTP git exercises
 ====================
-A ultra basic cpp file for git learning
+A ultra basic set of cpp and other files for git learning

 * * *